Workers detained in massive Tennessee raid sue ICE officers

 "The Southeastern Provision case was always a federal criminal investigation that also resulted in administrative immigration arrests," the spokesperson said.
 "To describe the operation as an immigration enforcement action is inaccurate; it was a federal criminal investigation that also resulted in immigration arrests."

-At the time of the raid, ICE said that of the 97 people detained, 86 were arrested on allegations of administrative charges and placed in deportation proceedings, with 54 placed in detention centers and 32 released from custody.
+At the time of the raid, ICE said that of the 97 people detained, 86 were arrested on administrative charges and placed in deportation proceedings, with 54 placed in detention centers and 32 being released.

 Since then, advocates said Thursday that 40 have been released on bond, five remain in federal custody, six have been deported and 12 agreed to voluntary departure, in which an immigrant agrees to leave the country rather than go through a formal deportation process.

-The Tennessee raid was followed by a pattern of other large workplace raids after the Trump administration's pledge to step up arrests at companies accused of employing immigrants who are not authorized to work in the United States.
+The Tennessee raid was followed by a pattern of other large workplace raids — at least one, in Ohio, was larger — after the Trump administration's pledge to step up arrests at companies accused of employing immigrants who are not authorized to work in the United States.